Rumanová

 Rumanová (Románfalva) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1156 under the name Tomanová.

 In 1994, a 4.3 kg H5 chondrite meteorite was discovered in a nearby grain field by Jozef Tehlár during a harvest.
 The majority of the meteorite is currently housed in the mineralogy collection of the Slovak National Museum in Bratislava.
 A local theatre company takes its name from the meteorite.

-Geography

-The village lies at an altitude of 160 meters and covers an area of 11.656 km^{2}.
-It has a population of 857 people.
+Population